RegiByte/emergent/README.md

 ### Async Executors and Error Handling

-Executors can be async, but the library doesn't await them (fire-and-forget).
-However, async errors **are** caught and passed to `onExecutorError`:
+Executors can be async, but the library does not await them (fire-and-forget).
+Async errors are caught and passed to `onExecutorError`:

 ```typescript
 const executor = {